glizondo/glizondo/README.md

 <h2 align="center">👤 About me 👤</h2>

 Hi everyone!
-My name is Guillermo, but some people call me G for simplicity.
+My name is Guillermo, but some people call me Will.
 I'm a full-stack developer graduated from Ferris State University with a degree in Software Engineering.
-Currently collaborating with DeepXL.
-I like to build fun projects!
+I am currently collaborating with DeepXL, but I like to build fun projects!
 Reach out if you want to work on something together!

 </br>